 LAST week’s dilemma was particularly popular.
-I have copied the set up and a link in case you missed it.
 The scenario followed a group of pharmacy colleagues through a series events on a night out that escalated.
 We set the dilemma with the new Standards for pharmacy professionals in mind.

 You can see the results of the polls throughout the dilemma below — we found them fascinating and hope you do too.